-Sarno and his wife Malissa have one young son together who’s now a little older than the little one above.
-Like father, like son, the pair love to forage from the garden and enjoy the fresh fruits and vegetables.
-The proud parents are partial to enlightening social media with the bright joy their baby brings and the happy family can always be found grinning.
+Sarno and his wife Malissa have two young sons together.
+Like father, like son, they love to forage from the garden and enjoy the fresh fruits and vegetables.

 Sarno, alongside his brother Derek, are the successful founders of Wicked Healthy, a plant-based company that encompasses a recipe blog, a cookbook.
 Sarno is also a co-founder of Good Catch Foods, a vegan seafood company based in NYC.